Reasonable Accommodations Under ADA

 Example A: An employee who is blind requests adaptive equipment for her computer as a reasonable accommodation.
 The employer must order this equipment and is informed that it will take three months to receive delivery.
 No other company sells the adaptive equipment the employee needs.
 The employer notifies the employee of the results of its investigation and that it has ordered the equipment.
 Although it will take three months to receive the equipment, the employer has moved as quickly as it can to obtain it and thus there is no ADA violation resulting from the delay.
 The employer and employee should determine what can be done so that the employee can perform her/his job as effectively as possible while waiting for the equipment.

 May an employer require an individual with a disability to accept a reasonable accommodation that s/he does not want?

 No. An employer may not require a qualified individual with a disability to accept an accommodation.
 If, however, an employee needs a reasonable accommodation to perform an essential function or to eliminate a direct threat, and refuses to accept an effective accommodation, s/he may not be qualified to remain on the job.

 Who is the appropriate campus employee responsible for the American with Disabilities Act (ADA) compliance at Bristol Community College?

-Lisa Tarantino, Interim Vice President of Human Resources is the appropriate campus employee responsible for the Americans with Disabilities Act (ADA) at Bristol Community College.
+Carolyn Ross, Executive Director of Human Resources and Affirmative Action Officer is the appropriate campus employee responsible for the Americans with Disabilities Act (ADA) at Bristol Community College.
 As you can see from what has been written, the ADA guidelines can be extremely complex.
-Therefore, if you need additional discussion of these policies and if you have other questions or comments, please feel free to contact Lisa Tarantino at 508.678.2811, ext.
-2569, Hudnall Administration Building, Room D207 at Bristol Community College's Fall River campus.
+Therefore, if you need additional discussion of these policies and if you have other questions or comments, please feel free to contact Carolyn Ross at 774-357-2194, Hudnall Administration Building, Room D207 at Bristol Community College's Fall River campus.